zulip/zulip-desktop/development.md

 install nodejs.
 To ensure Node.js has been installed, run `node -v` in terminal to know your node version.

 [node-mac]: https://nodejs.org/en/download/package-manager/#macos

-If [NPM](https://www.npmjs.com/get-npm) and [node-gyp](https://github.com/nodejs/node-gyp#installation) don't come bundled with your Node.js installation, you will need to install them manually.

 ### Windows